camunda/blog.camunda.org/content/post/2019/01/camunda-optimize-24-alpha1-released.md

 Read more about the feature in the [Optimize documentation](https://docs.camunda.org/optimize/latest/technical-guide/plugins/decision-import/).
 You can have a look at our [example repository](https://github.com/camunda/camunda-optimize-examples/tree/master/decision-import-plugin) to find the example use cases and plugin implementations.

 ## Disable DMN Import

-DMN can be used for many different use-cases.
-Eventually you use DMN tables for making decisions where it does not make really sense to trying improve the decisions or you simply want to focus on processes rather than decisions.
+DMN can be used for many different use cases where the business rules for a decision are well-established and won’t be changing often.
+Eventually there is even no need to improve the business rules at all.

 With this release, we made it possible to completely disable the DMN data import such that decision definitions and decision instances are not imported.